KavithaMunusamy/KavithaMunsusamy-NHSBSA/README.md

   b.Actions are available for each eligibility check which can be reused to automate different eligibility check.

 3. Handled both Positive and Negative test scenarios.
-4. The configurations like base URI, browser, NHSGETHELP\config\config.properties.
+4. The configurations like base URI, browser are included in config.properties.
 5. Adhered to best practices of Java and selenium automation.

 The test can be run using the command: mvn clean test